Apexcery/RadiantLauncher/README.md

 - View the store (including rotating items and night market when available).
 - View your ranks from previous acts.
 - View your match history.
+- Customize the app to your tastes (colour theme, button styles).

 <details>
 <summary> Screenshots </summary>